-Capacity charge revenues collected was lower in the first quarter than expected, but significant revenues were received in the second quarter, predominantly the Vista Tulocay (Gasser) project.
-It is expected that capacity charge revenues will exceed the estimate budgeted.
+Significant capacity charge revenues were received in the second quarter, predominantly the Vista Tulocay (Gasser) project, and in the fourth quarter, predominantly from the Watermark Senior Housing project.
+Capacity charge revenues exceeded the estimate budgeted by approximately \$2.9 million.